nurakawa/stat159-fall2016-project1/paper/paper.md

 results to be used in industry settings with higher confidence of success.

+**What makes work reproducible?** While there do not exist strict guidelines, reproducible works share the following characteristics:

+1)  They are publically available and accessible.

+Open-source data and programs ensure that no researcher is inhibited from collaboration and reproduction of work due to lack of accessiblity.

+2)  They are easy to read and to understand. [markdown](#markdown)
+3)  They are well-organized and centralized and do not rely heavily on technology.\[git\]

+Work that is not well-organized and kept in a centrallized location becomes difficult to replicate.
+In addition, material that is heavily dependent on specific technologies exclude populations (for example, programs that run only on Windows operating systems exclude users of Linux or IOS).

 **What is Open Science, and how does it encourage reproducibility?**

 *Open Science* encourages researchers to make the entirety of their work